kevgo/text-runner/textrun-javascript/README.md

 </a>

-Alternatively you can use `// ...` as the placeholder:
+You can also use `// ...` as the placeholder:

 <a textrun="javascript/run">